aaronpowell/db.js/README.md

     // Be notified of version changes (can use e.oldVersion and e.newVersion) });
 ```

+These methods are not available on table objects.

 See the IndexedDB spec for the [possible exceptions](http://www.w3.org/TR/IndexedDB/#exceptions).